 School isn’t the ultimate determinant of success!
 There are people who were always brilliant in academics and graduated from top-notch colleges/universities but remained unsuccessful.
 On the other hand, there are successful people who didn’t do well at school.

-Seven great people who managed to influence the whole world by using just the Power of Mind.
+Before answering that read on to know about great people who inspired the world with their achievements by using just the – Power of Mind.

 Here are 7 successful people who didn’t do well at school:

 1. Mark Twain

 Samuel Langhorne Clemens, popular as Mark Twain, was a hyper kid.
 He struggled to sit still in one place.
 He quit his formal schooling at the age of 12 due to his father’s death.
 Struggling with poverty, he had no option but to work in a printing shop – at such a tender age – and support his family.
 He turned to be a brilliant typesetter and won an award for the quality of his work.
 He also got a job editing for a small agricultural newspaper.

 Despite official education, he was a highly educated man in many aspects.
 Out of his own curiosity and learning spirit, he learnt about botany, history, different cultures across the world and became educated in politics and government too.
 He travelled places and that was the main source of his rich knowledge and managed to earn the reputation as one of the most educated men of all time.

 Twain started to write news with the element of humor that was admired by people.
 Soon his newspaper was very successful, which triggered his interest in writing articles in other newspapers too.

 He crafted traveller’s stories from all over the world and when his books were published, he gained worldwide recognition.
 Thanks to Twain for giving us the best gifts – “Tom Sawyer” and “Huckleberry Finn” that have been best sellers for 150 years.
 At the age of 67 he became a professor in Missouri’s and Oxford’s university.